bustopsy777/scrumastr/README.md

 * From the IIS console, add a new application to the default website.
 Name it `chatscrum`, and select the `C:/chatscrum` as the physical path.
 Also select the application pool created in (4).

 6. Visit [IP ADDRESS]/chatscrum/ via your browser:
 * Replace [IP ADDRESS] with the IP of your server.
 Or if you have configured a domain name, navigate to https://<domain>/chatscrum

-## GUIDE FOR CHATSCRUM DEPLOYMENT ON LINUX SERVER
+***f.
+GUIDE FOR CHATSCRUM DEPLOYMENT ON LINUX SERVER***
 ### Prerequisites:
 * In order to complete this guide, you should have a fresh CentOS 8 server instance with a non-root user with sudo privileges configured (Instance type: t2.medium atleast)
 * Allow all traffic in your server’s security group if you are using AWS EC2 machines